fch-yk/k8s_02_Django/cloud_installation.md

 kubectl rollout restart deployment django-deployment
 ```

-- _Note_: You can also delete the deployment and start it again (instead of restarting):
+- _Note_: You can also delete the deployment and apply it again (instead of restarting):

 ```bash
 kubectl delete -f yc_deploy.yaml